Telecommunication-Telemedia-Assessment/distance_differences_ives/README.md

 * Closed cylinder (interactable object): 8.4 cm diameter, 11.7 cm height

 To get the project running, create a new project and import the `distance_differences_ives.unitypackage` in Unity (Assets >> Import Package).

-## License
-This work is licensed under GNU General Public License v3.0.
-See LICENSE for licensing issues and details.

 ## Acknowledgements
 If you use any or parts of the Unity project or parts of it, please cite the following paper or include a link to this repository.